-The IR38163 and IR38165 are 30A rated synchronous buck converters that support PMBus and i2c digital interfaces respectively.
-The IR38363 and IR38365 are the corresponding 15A rated versions.
-All the four devices in this family of OptiMOSTM IPOL devices are Intel SVID compliant and can support VR12.5 as well as VR13.
+The IR38265 is a 30A rated synchronous buck converter that supports i2c communication.
+This device also has 3 pins that function as a parallel VID interface that can be used to set the output voltage to one of eight preprogrammed settings.
 They use an externally compensated fast, analog, PWM voltage mode control scheme to provide good noise immunity as well as fast dynamic response in a wide variety of applications.
 At the same time, the digital communication interfaces allow complete configurability of output setting and fault functions, as well as telemetry.

-The switching frequency is programmable from 150 kHz to 1.5 MHz and provides the capability of optimizing the design in terms of size and performance.
+The switching frequency is programmable from 150 kHz to 1500 kHz and provides the capability of optimizing the design in terms of size and performance.

-These devices provide precisely regulated output voltages from 0.5V to 0.875PVin programmed via two external resistors or through the communication interfaces.
+This device provides precisely regulated output voltages from 0.5V to 0.875\PVin programmed via two external resistors or through the communication interfaces.
 They operate with an internal bias supply (LDO), typically 5.2V.
 This allows operation with a single supply.
 The output of this LDO is brought out at the Vcc pin and must be bypassed to the system power ground with a 10 uF decoupling capacitor.
 The Vcc pin may also be connected to the Vin pin, and an external Vcc supply between 4.5V and 5.5V may be used, allowing an extended operating bus voltage (PVin) range from 1.5V to 16V.